 There are a couple things to note regarding the English language patch in particular.

 Though there is evidence that they were considering dynamic text (there are blank text bubbles and a full font, neither of which are used), all the messages in the game, Japanese and English, are composed of hardcoded graphics.
-This means we're stuck with whatever English lines were provided.
+This means we’re stuck with whatever English lines were provided.
 The translation is good enough as is, though.
-For the most part, Eggman just antagonizes the player with lines like "Take this!" and "You'll never escape!"
+For the most part, Eggman just antagonizes the player with lines like “Take this!” and “You’ll never escape!”
 Many of the English lines are not direct translations of the Japanese, but convey the same general idea.
-And that's fine, but it does make it difficult to pair the English messages with the Japanese messages.
-Moreover, the dialogue graphics are scattered a bit internally, so we can't match them up by order.
+And that’s fine, but it does make it difficult to accurately pair the English lines with the Japanese lines.
+Moreover, the dialogue graphics are scattered a bit internally, so we can’t match them up by order.

 So, there’s a bit of “artistic license” in choosing which English lines to use.
 All of them convey, at least in part, the same message of the Japanese, if not the same words.
 The biggest difference would be the ending, however.
 In Japanese, it’s the only remaining mention of Eggman’s tower.
 (In an older version, there was a whole expository scene where Eggman spoke about his Almighty Tower, which we’ll talk about later).
 In English, there’s no mention of the tower at all.
 In fact, it’s hard to say which of the English lines we have are meant for the ending scene as they’re all pretty generic.
 The cheat has comments on which lines were chosen to be replaced.